 “Red Blue Collective has built an ecosystem for connecting people with good shops, engineering services, marketing companies, financing, business development and business administration,” Hogarty says.
 “IMTS represents a bigger version of what we do.
 The best way to figure out how to accomplish something is by talking to someone who has already solved your challenge, and those are the type of relationships you can make at IMTS.”

 He explains that many small businesses in northern Virginia don't talk to each other, possibly through fear of competition or non-disclosure requirements related to defense contract work.

 “Many shops have the same type of equipment, and they get in a rut if they stay too isolated,” he says.
 “Red Blue Collective recommends new techniques that will help them improve efficiency and save money, such as using carbide tools, high-speed machine tool paths, different CAM strategies and new workholding — just like attending IMTS will help them keep up with modern techniques and technologies.”

 Hogarty, who is somewhat militant about initiating action and not just talking about problems, often wears a shirt that says “End Hype.”

 “You can talk about that new diet plan and exercise routine all you want, but until they become part of your routine, you won't get healthier,” he says.
 “A business strategy works the same way.
-You need good methodologies, daily habits and a strong network.
-These are the types of things we'll discuss at the IMTS Maker Meet-up.”
+You need good methodologies, daily habits and a strong network.”

 Steps to Success